-My older, but still quite little, girl came home from kindergarten today excited about winning a prize in the school fundraiser.
+My older, but still quite little, girl came home from kindergarten today excited about the prospect of winning a prize in the school fundraiser, if she were able to raise enough.
 She begged me to let her participate from the first minute I saw her.
 Fortunately, she was able to hear what I had to say without pitching a fit.
 She’s not spoiled, but she is very sensitive.
 I have to approach the “I don’t think we’re doing that” very carefully.
 The first dose went down easy.
 There will be more.

 I told her that we will find a way for it to work out, but that I had to look over the material and talk to her mom about it.
 What I feared turned out to be true.
 It’s the typical school fundraiser, a catalog full of crap.
 If you sell enough of it you get a crappy prize—the sort of prizes small children drool over, beg you for, and then break in an hour or less.